DLinIoTedge/dltrainBook/Tool-Set/TF/Readme.md

-Following List provides TensorFlow and its associated tool set.
+Following List provides TensorFlow and its associated tool set.  <br>
 Machine is Ubuntu OS 22.04

+# Install Virtualenv
-1. How to bring up Virtual Environment ? ( Anaconda can be instead of Virtual Environment  )
+How to bring up Virtual Environment ? ( Anaconda can be instead of Virtual Environment  )  <br>

+           /Work/model1$    sudo   apt−get  install python-virtualenv

+          // Check  version of  installed virtualenv
+          /jj/model1$ virtualenv  --version
+           1.11.4

+          // Where WorkDL is name given to Virtual Environment
+          /jj/model1$ virtualenv WorkDL

+ User  can use python interpreter of their choice.
+For example, if user is keen on python 2.7 then following command is useful.

+        ./jj/model1$ virtualenv −p   /usr /bin /python2.7   WorkDL

+Or change the python interpreter globally  with an env variable in  /.bashrc

+        ./jj/model1$   export   VIRTUALENVWRAPPER PYTHON=/usr / bin / python2 .
+7

+User required to use following command to  Activate   Virtual Environment

+        ./jj/model1$ source WorkDL/bin/activate

+         ./jj/model1$ pip  −−version
+          pip    1.5.4   from
+          /home/jj/model1/WorkDL/local/lib/python3.5/site −packages
+          (python   3.5 )

 2. How to bring up Tensorflow 2.0
 3. How to bring up Python 3 and Tensorflow 2.0  enabled Keras
 4. How to bring up Python 3 enabled Jupyter Notebook